JHenzi/Henzi_SpeechT5/README.md

 speech_2.wav
 ```

-If you need a combined MP3 file of all the generated audio, you can use the `mp3.py` script to combine each of the files output by the model into a single MP3 file.
+If you need a combined MP3 file of all the generated audio, you can use the `mp3.py` script to combine each of the files output by the model into a single MP3 file (`output.mp3`).
 You can run it like this;

 ```bash
 python3 mp3.py